Timothy Steele

 In recent years, Steele has often been associated with the New Formalism movement, but as the British poet and critic Peter Dale has noted, “his interest in, advocacy and use of traditional form began much earlier than the stirrings of that amorphous grouping.”
 Steele himself has frequently expressed doubts in interviews about the usefulness of the term, saying, “The only real New Formalist in English is Geoffrey Chaucer.”
 He has emphasized his connections and debts to such earlier modern metrical practitioners as E. A. Robinson, Robert Frost, Louise Bogan, Janet Lewis, Yvor Winters, W. H. Auden, J. V. Cunningham (with whom Steele studied at Brandeis), Richard Wilbur, Philip Larkin, Edgar Bowers, X. J. Kennedy, and Thom Gunn.

-Steele is also the author of a scholarly study of poetic modernism, Missing Measures: Modern Poetry and the Revolt against Meter (1990), about which Richard Wilbur wrote, "If it has not the slam-bang simplicity of polemic, it has something better: it is patiently evidential and well-nigh incontestable."
-His other prose includes All the Fun's in How You Say a Thing: An Explanation of Meter and Versification (1999), designed mainly for students as a practical, nuts-and-bolts investigation of metrics.
-Steele has also edited The Music of His History: Poems for Charles Gullans on His Sixtieth Birthday (1989) and The Poems of J. V. Cunningham (1997).
+Steele is also the author of a scholarly study of poetic modernism, Missing Measures: Modern Poetry and the Revolt against Meter (University of Arkansas Press, 1990), about which Richard Wilbur wrote, “If it has not the slam-bang simplicity of polemic, it has something better: it is patiently evidential and well-nigh incontestable.”
+His other prose includes All the Fun’s in How You Say a Thing: An Explanation of Meter and Versification (Ohio University Press, 1999), designed mainly for students as a practical, nuts-and-bolts investigation of metrics.
+The twenty-fifth year anniversary edition was released in 2024.
+Steele has also edited The Poems of J. V. Cunningham (Swallow Press, 1997) and The Music of His History: Poems for Charles Gullans on His Sixtieth Birthday (Robert Barth, 1989).